mjbuckley/central-ohio-trails/trails/scioto-trail/index.md

 {% include body-image.html src="/assets/scioto-trail2-700.jpg" alt="A section of the Scioto Trail perched atop a tall, narrow island in Scioto River (river not visible)." caption="It may look flat, but the trail here is perched atop a tall, narrow island in the Scioto River." %}

 Much of the northern section exists in a strange no mans land, with the the trail traveling by an old quarry, alongside highway exit ramps, and routed atop a series of tall, narrow, man-made islands in the Scioto River.
 It's not exactly scenic, but it is interesting.
 This section also has a large access bridge over the Scioto River that connects the trail to McKinley Ave. and the Hilltop area.
-Currently, the trail doesn't continue on the other side, but it will eventually lead all the way to Batelle Darby Creek Metro Park.
-However, this is likely still many years away.
+From the other side of this bridge it is only around 1/2 mile to the start of the Camp Chase Trail (trail review coming soon), which continues all the way to [Battelle Darby Creek Metro Park]({{site.baseurl | append: '/trails/battelle-darby-creek/' }}) and beyond.

 ---